Black Seminoles: Migration to Mexico and Texas

-Facing the threat of enslavement, the Black Seminole leader John Horse and about 180 Black Seminoles staged a mass escape in 1849 to northern Mexico, where slavery had been abolished twenty years earlier.
-The Black fugitives crossed to freedom in July 1850.
+Facing the threat of enslavement, Black Seminole leader John Horse and about 180 Black Seminoles staged a mass escape in 1849 to northern Mexico, where slavery had been abolished 20 years earlier.
+The black fugitives crossed to freedom in July 1850.
 They rode with a faction of traditionalist Seminole under the chief Coacochee, who led the expedition.
 The Mexican government welcomed the Seminole allies as border guards on the frontier, and they settled at El Nacimiento, Coahuila.

+During his field research among the Black Seminoles, Kenneth Porter was told by Black Seminoles living in Nacimiento and Brackettville about members of the community with Biloxi ancestry.
+He learned that their Biloxi ancestors included three siblings, Laura Wilson, Isidro Neco, and Maria Iglesias.
+Porter also learned that some Biloxi had fled to Mexico following a battle near Mill Creek in Texas.
+He suggested that the family of Laura, Isidro, and Maria may have been among those who fled and subsequently joined the Black Seminole community.

 After 1861, the Black Seminoles in Mexico and Texas had little contact with those in Oklahoma.
 For the next 20 years, Black Seminoles served as militiamen and Native American fighters in Mexico, where they became known as mascogos, derived from the tribal name of the Creek – Muskogee.
-Slave raiders from Texas continued to threaten the community but arms and reinforcements from the Mexican Army enabled the Black warriors to defend their community.
-By the 1940s, descendants of the Mascogos numbered 400–500 in El Nacimiento de los Negros, Coahuila, inhabiting lands adjacent to the Kickapoo tribe.
+Slave raiders from Texas continued to threaten the community, but arms and reinforcements from the Mexican Army enabled the black warriors to defend their community.
+By the 1940s, descendants of the Mascogos numbered 400–500 in El Nacimiento de los Negros, Coahuila, inhabiting lands adjacent to the Kickapoo people.
 They had a thriving agricultural community.
 By the 1990s, most of the descendants had moved into Texas.

 Cultural celebrations

-Since the 1870s, descendants of Afro-Seminoles called Mascogos continue to celebrate Juneteenth in Coahuila, Mexico.
+Since the 1870s, descendants of Afro-Seminoles called mascogos, continue to celebrate Juneteenth in Coahuila, Mexico.
 Mascogos call the holiday, Día de los Negros ("Day of the Blacks") or Diecenueve, and prepare food and engage in activities unique to their history and ancestry.
-Juneteenth brings together a Black Seminole community from Brackettville, Texas to celebrate the holiday with their Mascogos relatives.
+Juneteenth brings together a Black Seminole community from Brackettville, Texas, to celebrate the holiday with their mascogos relatives.
 The activities are trail rides through the landscape, barbecuing food, and singing spirituals.
 On the eve of Juneteenth, some African Americans retrace the escape routes their ancestors used to flee Texas slavery for Mexico.